Business processes need more than smart contracts.

-Why XGR
+Why XGR stands out

-How XDaLa works (Quickstart)
+How XDaLa works (Builder quickstart)

 Minimal XRC-137 example